lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * MSB(length): a field value of length T in a packet matches with a field value in a rule if the most significant "length" bits are equal.

+MO may need a list of parameters to proceed to the matching.
+For instance MSB requires the number of bits to test.

 # Compression Decompression Functions (CDF) {#chap-CDF}